Session 1: Pharmacokinetic-Pharmacodynamic (PK/PD) Modeling (In Person)

 Course Outline

 We present the theory and applications of pharmacodynamics.
-With diverse pharmacokinetic-pharmacodynamic modeling concepts it is possible to describe and predict the time course of drug effects under various physiological and pathological conditions.
+With diverse pharmacokinetic-pharmacodynamic (PK/PD) modeling concepts it is possible to describe and predict the time course of drug effects under various physiological and pathological conditions.
 The study of PK/PD and Disease Progression relationships can be of considerable value in understanding drug action, summarizing extensive data, building a knowledge repository, finding optimal dosing regimens, and in making predictions under new circumstances.
 More advanced PK/PD models have evolved into Systems Pharmacology.

 Course Direction